Preparing for the 3MTĀ® at Hamilton

 - “Although the 3MT didn't help me specifically with the nitty-gritty details of writing my senior thesis, the synthesis in itself was a very valuable process and helped me talk about my work outside of the chemistry department.
 As someone who does not plan to work in the field, the skills I gained from learning how to communicate technical work is much more valuable than the subject matter knowledge.”

-- “Operating within constraints like those of the 3MT teach you how to do a lot with very little.
+- “Operating within constraints like those of the 3MT teaches you how to do a lot with very little.
 My presentations are almost always on the longer side and it really helped me hone my craft to know that I had only one image and 3 minutes to convey a convoluted idea I had spent a year studying.”

 - “My psychology thesis research resulted in a hope to affect change in schools, but my message would never have left Hamilton's walls if I hadn't participated in the 3MT.
 After I presented my thesis at the 3MT, one of the judges, who was a superintendent of Clinton schools, asked me if I could present my thesis to the school's administration.
 I was thrilled by the opportunity to extend the audience of my research, and would never have received such an opportunity if I hadn't presented at 3MT.
 The 3MT helped me learn the importance of leveraging your community and connections in order to share important research that could affect positive change.”

-- “I'm finding now that one of the most rewarding parts of the Three Minute Thesis is being able to use it in interviews.
-I use is as an example of how I can communicate technical work to a non-technical audience (and I actually included a link to the video on my resume).”
+- “I’m finding now that one of the most rewarding parts of the Three Minute Thesis is being able to use it in interviews.
+I use it as an example of how I can communicate technical work to a non-technical audience (and I actually included a link to the video on my resume).”

 - “What was really rewarding to me was that I had complete creative control over how my thesis was presented (barring the time limit and image restrictions), which usually isn't the case when you're presenting to your department.
 I loved that I got to focus on the theory and skim over the actual statistics.
 And preparing the presentation was a great reminder of why the project actually mattered!”